Aliases for ATP2A3 Gene

 GeneCards Summary for ATP2A3 Gene

 ATP2A3 (ATPase Sarcoplasmic/Endoplasmic Reticulum Ca2+ Transporting 3) is a Protein Coding gene.
-Diseases associated with ATP2A3 include darier disease and brody myopathy.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with ATP2A3 include Darier Disease and Brody Myopathy.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and CREB Pathway.
 GO annotations related to this gene include nucleotide binding and calcium-transporting ATPase activity.
 An important paralog of this gene is ATP2C1.

 UniProtKB/Swiss-Prot for ATP2A3 Gene